 Two Line Elements or TLEs, often referred to as Keplerian elements or keps in the amateur community, are the inputs to the SGP4 standard mathematical model of spacecraft orbits used by most amateur tracking programs.
 They specify the size and shape of the orbit, and how the orbit is oriented with respect to the Earth at a particular moment in time.
-With the TLEs, the time, and your station location, you can compute when the satellite will be in view and where to point your antennas.
+With the TLEs, and your station location, you can compute when the satellite will be in view and where to point your antennas.
 See the tutorial on Keplerian elements and the explanation of the formats used in these files.
 Details of the mathematics behind these elements may be found in Spacetrack Report No. 3 and Revisiting Spacetrack Report #3.

 Bare elements are derived from the bulletin, but contain no header or footer.
 These data are used as input to the AMSAT Pass Predictions page.

 CelesTrak by T.S.
 Kelso.
 TLEs for selected spacecraft, updated 4-6 times a day.

-Space-Track NORAD source for TLE’s going back to Sputnik 1.
+Space-Track Joint Force Space Component Command site for TLE’s going back to Sputnik 1.
 Requires a free account for access.
 Current satellites updated 4-6 times a day.